Fence Painting Business: Equipment, Pricing & Leads (UK)

 Startup Cost: £50–£300 | Difficulty: Beginner | Time to Start: 7 Days | Business Type: Local

-With the right tools and techniques, you can transform dull, grey fences into vibrant, eye-catching features that add value to homes and properties in the UK.
+Starting a fence painting business in the UK can be a lucrative venture, especially during the summer months when people are more likely to be outdoors and looking to improve their properties.
+With the right tools and techniques, you can transform dull, grey fences into vibrant, eye-catching features that add value to homes and properties.

 A fence painting business involves painting and preserving fences for homeowners and property owners.
 This can be a lucrative venture, especially during the summer months when people are more likely to be outdoors and looking to improve their properties.